cloudfoundry/cf-mysql-release/docs/proxy.md

 ## Connection handling for non-primary components ##

 If a cluster loses more than than half its nodes then the remaining nodes form a non-primary component.
-There is a currently a six second grace period during which the cluster acknowledges something is wrong and gives missing nodes a chance to rejoin.
+There is currently a six second grace period during which the cluster acknowledges something is wrong and gives missing nodes a chance to rejoin.

 During the grace period, existing connections are maintained and new connections can be established.
 Read requests are fulfilled but write requests are suspended (requests hang).